 Kong is all about customized plugins

 Kong is built on an extension of Nginx, OpenResty.
 Lua scripts extend Nginx with the help of the ngx_lua module.
-Rather than integrating Nginx with this module, Kong is distributed along with OpenResty encompassed with lua-nginx-module.
+Rather than integrating Nginx with this module, the API manager is distributed along with OpenResty encompassed with lua-nginx-module.
 OpenResty is not a division of Nginx, but a bunch of modules.

-To put it simply, Kong is an application based on Lua and, therefore, Kong is capable of executing Lua modules or plugins.
+To put it simply, Kong is an application based on Lua.
+Therefore, it is capable of executing Lua modules or plugins.

 Kong loads and executes your plugin that consists of Lua modules and, moreover, your plug in receives benefits from two APIs.

 - lua-nginx-module API:– The API object mentions an API that Kong exposes.
-Whenever a user calls an API from the proxy part, Kong should know about it and be able retrieve the API.
+Whenever a user calls an API from the proxy part, the API manager knows about it and retrieves the API.
 Each API represent specific related to hosts, uris, and methods.

-- Kong’s plugin environment::- As the name specifies, the Consumer object specifies a consumer or a user of an API.
-You can even use Kong as your primary database, or you can sync the consumer list with your database to avoid any inconsistency between Kong and your existing primary datastore.
+- Kong’s plugin environment:- As the name specifies, the Consumer object specifies a consumer or a user of an API.
+You can even use Kong as your primary database, or you can sync the consumer list with your database to avoid any inconsistency between the API management solution and your existing primary datastore.

 Custom authentication plugin using JWT token

 - API Routing:- The API object mentions an API that Kong exposes.
-Whenever a user calls an API from the proxy part, Kong should know about it and be able retrieve the API.
+Whenever a user calls an API from the proxy part, the API management solutions knows about it and retrieve the API.
 Each API represent specific related to hosts, uris, and methods.

 - Consumers:- As the name specifies, the Consumer object specifies a consumer or a user of an API.
-You can even use Kong as your primary database, or you can sync the consumer list with your database to avoid any inconsistency between Kong and your existing primary datastore.
+You can even use Kong as your primary database, or you can sync the consumer list with your database to avoid any inconsistency between the API management solution and your existing primary datastore.

 - Certificates:- A private key pair for an SSL certificate is what a certificate object defines.